-Researchers who study the placebo effect know that clinical studies must be designed that carefully control for variables, such as spontaneous remission and bias, to accurately determine the real placebo effect.[1]
-They also know these studies must include a no treatment group.
-These more carefully designed studies reveal that a large part of the real placebo effect lies in psychological factors, such as expectation, learning, and conditioning.[2]
+Researchers who study the placebo effect know that clinical studies must be designed to carefully control variables, such as spontaneous remission and bias, to determine the real placebo effect accurately.

-Because of misinformation and a lack of understanding, most traditional health care practitioners are biased against the placebo effect, labeling it a form of deception.
-This labeling is shortsighted, ignores context, and gives the placebo effect a bad reputation it doesn’t deserve.[3]
-Even when the research lays out the various components of the placebo effect, most health care practitioners still don’t know how to apply this information in a way that supports their patients.
+Because of misinformation and a lack of understanding, most traditional healthcare practitioners are biased against the placebo effect, labeling it a form of deception.
+This labeling is shortsighted, ignores context, and gives the placebo effect a bad reputation it doesn’t deserve.

-In this article, I’ll help you understand the psychological concepts of the real placebo effect so that you can, in combination with meditation, hack your own placebo effect to improve your health.
+In this article, I’ll help you understand the psychological concepts of the real placebo effect so that you can, in combination with meditation, hack your placebo effect to improve your health.

 Combining Psychological Concepts with Mindfulness and Meditation

-Meditation strengthens your higher awareness, which in combination with these psychological concepts has the potential to turbocharge your placebo effect in real-time.
-When you meditate, you trigger your relaxation response, and your brain waves transition from a higher frequency beta predominance to a lower frequency alpha and theta predominance.
+Meditating triggers your relaxation response, and your brain waves transition from a higher-frequency beta predominance to a lower-frequency alpha and theta predominance.
 This increased alpha and theta predominance of brain waves helps shift your consciousness into a state of openness and higher awareness.

-The shift from a state of over-analysis and judgment into a state of openness to possibilities triggers the consciousness of your higher mind, or higher self, to align with the consciousness of your subconscious mind.
-In part, it is this alignment that enables you to hack your own placebo effect by creating your own ritual of the therapeutic act.
-For those of you who read my prior article on the placebo effect, you know that the ritual of the therapeutic act holds the keys to triggering your placebo effect.
-You create your own rituals of therapeutic acts every day through your thoughts and beliefs regarding your health.
+The shift from over-analysis and judgment into a state of openness to possibilities triggers the consciousness of your higher mind, or higher self, to align with the consciousness of your subconscious mind.
+In part, this alignment enables you to hack your placebo effect by creating your own ritual of the therapeutic act.

-An easy way to meditate is to simply go into a quiet area, relax into a comfortable position, close your eyes, and begin to take slow relaxed breaths using your diaphragm instead of your chest muscles.
-Pay attention to your breath, and if you get distracted, return your attention to your breath.
-If a negative emotion such as anger arises, acknowledge it by saying in your mind, “I’m feeling anger,” and the distracting emotion will usually move on.
-Then come back to your breath.
-You already know how to belly-breathe because you did it as a baby.
-If you need a little reminder, here is a short video.
+An easy way to meditate is to go into a quiet area, relax into a comfortable position, close your eyes, and begin to take slow, relaxed breaths using your diaphragm instead of your chest muscles.
+Pay attention to your breath; if you get distracted, return your attention to your breath.

 The Hacking Process

-As you drop into a deeper state of meditation, set a positive expectation for being well, and then, in whatever way resonates with you, visualize and feel what it’s like to be optimally healthy.
-As you continue to relax, your brain waves will shift more and more from a beta to alpha and theta predominance.
-When you shift into an alpha, and especially theta predominance, the consciousness of your higher mind, or higher self, begins to align with the realm of your subconscious mind.
+As you drop into a deeper state of meditation, set a positive expectation for being well.
+Then, in whatever way resonates with you, visualize and feel what it’s like to be optimally healthy.
+As you continue to relax, your brain waves will shift more and more from beta to alpha and theta predominance.

-As this alignment occurs, you enter a state of consciousness not bound by space or time, and one that doesn’t differentiate between what’s real and what’s not real.
-Visualizing and feeling what it’s like to be completely well in your deeper brainwave states during meditation conditions your body-mind to this new reality.
-As you become conditioned to this new reality, you are much more likely to create a shift in your physiology to make that reality so.
+As this alignment occurs, you enter a state of consciousness that is not bound by space or time and doesn’t differentiate between what’s real and what’s not.
+Visualizing and feeling what it’s like to be completely well in your deeper brainwave states during meditation conditions your body-mind for this new reality.

 Have Positive Expectations to Reduces Anxiety

-When you truly believe in your expectation of being well, you reduce your anxiety, and condition your body-mind so that your inner physician turns on to heal you.
+When you truly believe in your expectation of being well, you reduce your anxiety and condition your body-mind so that your inner physician turns on to heal you.

 Expect Reward

-One way to test for limiting beliefs that may be stuck in your subconscious mind is to use positive affirmations.
-For example, say to yourself “I deserve to be rewarded” or “I deserve to be well.”
+One way to test for limiting beliefs stuck in your subconscious is to use positive affirmations.
+For example, say to yourself, “I deserve to be rewarded” or “I deserve to be well.”
 How do those statements feel to you?
 Do they feel right?
 Do you resonate with those affirmations?
-If those statements don’t feel right; if those statements create a negative feeling or negative charge in your body-mind, then you may need to use a technique for removing these limiting beliefs.
-I teach that technique in my Udemy.com course called “Power of the Mind in Health and Healing.”

 Condition Yourself

-Conditioning means learning through association, and you can maximize conditioning related to the placebo effect by conditioning yourself in your meditations.
+Conditioning means learning through association.
+You can maximize conditioning related to the placebo effect by conditioning yourself in your meditations.
 You can condition yourself to associate certain mantras, music tracks, or guided meditations with seeing and feeling yourself being completely well.
-When you do this, your mind begins to associate the mantra or the music with you actually being well.
-From that point on, your body’s physiology shifts into wellness mode when you say those mantras or hear that music.

 Use Social Learning